ScreamZ/react-native-true-sight/README.md

 This library provide a fully customisable video player that work both on Android and iOS.
 It also come with common use case documentation of things that you would like to implements.

-By default there are two commands bar that are displayed respectively on different part of the parent container:
+By default there are two controls slots that are displayed respectively on different part of the parent container and you can use default components provided by this library:

 - **Middle**.
 Contain by default a grid display two buttons:
   - One with play / pause alternating.